A Woman's Burden: About the novel

 This is a story of a revolutionary but bourgeoisie woman, Ketevan, whose lover, a Bolshevik underground worker Zurab, persuades her to marry a Tsarist gendarme officer, Avsharov, whom she is to kill.
 The novel remained censored until the late 1950s when he was rehabilitated and republished.
 The novel tells the story of a young Kate Akhatneli, the tragic fate of the nobility class background, ideologically in favor of the proletariat, however, in the end, there's no place to turn.
 Novel characters and historical figures are bred mentioned: Ilia Chavchavadze, Akaki Tsereteli, Anton Purtseladze, Niko Nikoladze, Young Stalin.

 Plot

-The main character is a young woman: Ms. Atakhneli.
+The main character is a young woman: Ms. Akhatneli.
 He escaped from the shelter in prison revolutionaries, Zurab Gurgenidze, who conveniently fled from prison.
 After the Revolution, the crowd becomes.

 In Akhatneli family lives people of different political views.

 For Illegal activity Kate's brother will be in prison.
 Kate married Avsharov (who is a General of the Gendarmerie, to help his brother, but actually he likes to Zurab Gurgenidze.
 Avsharov will understand about this and arrests him.

 Finally Gurgenidze will be exiled to Siberia and Kate (who is pregnant by Gurgenidze) will jump to Mkvari river.